 As part of this transition, MedBiquitous Consortium members terminated their existing membership that was affiliated with Johns Hopkins Medicine LLC.
-The AAMC will evaluate a new participation model with input from key stakeholders and guided by a new director.
+The AAMC will evaluate a new participation model with input from key stakeholders and guided by the new director, Johmarx Patton.
 During this evaluation period, current members may participate in any scheduled working group meetings and continue collaboration through the MedBiquitous Confluence site.
 We are hopeful you will participate in stakeholder feedback during this transition.

 Will MedBiquitous membership continue to be interprofessional?

 Healthcare is a team effort, and it is important to have many health professions represented in the development of MedBiquitous standards.
 The AAMC will continue to welcome members from multiple health professions.

 Educators in Canada, Europe, Australia, and Asia have provided important input into MedBiquitous standards development.
 The AAMC will continue to provide a path forward for international participation in MedBiquitous’ work.

 Who will be the MedBiquitous director?

 We thank Dr. Peter Greene and Valerie Smothers for their leadership with MedBiquitous since its founding in 2001.

 In June 2019, Johmarx Patton started his tenure as the new director of MedBiquitous.
 To learn more about Johmarx and his goals for the immediate future of MedBiquitous, please review the following blog posts.

 When and where is the next MedBiquitous Conference?

 The previous MedBiquitous leadership and the AAMC jointly agreed to postpone the 2019 MedBiquitous Annual Conference to focus on this transition.
 A 2020 MedBiquitous Annual Conference will occur, and its scope and location will be announced in Fall 2019.